 Greece’s Amazon waterfalls: Mylopotamos

 The village of Mylopotamos on the island of Cythera in southern Greece is home to the sunning Fonisa waterfall.
 The Fonisa (meaning “female killer) waterfall flows into a gorge that leads to the sea.
 The village is named “Mylopotamos,” which means “river of mills” because they established 22 water mills along the stream for grinding wheat.
-21 of the mills no longer function.
+Of these mills, 21 no longer function.

 The waterfall resembles the falls frequently found in the Brazilian rainforest, including the largest waterfall in the world, Iguazu Falls.
 The Iguazu River that flows from the waterfall flows across all of Brazil, but the falls themselves exist on the border between Brazil and Argentina.